-Having qualified as a solicitor in 1991, John is one of Thompsons’ most experienced lawyers, taking cases where organisations owe a duty of care to employees and visitors to their premises and members of the public.
-These areas of law are known respectively as Employers’ Liability, Occupiers Liability and Public Liability.
+Having qualified as a solicitor in 1991, John is one of Thompsons’ most experienced lawyers, working on cases where organisations owe a duty of care to employees and visitors to their premises - and members of the public.
+These areas of law are known respectively as employers’ liability, occupiers liability and public liability.

 Among John’s clients are nurses, clinical and mental health support staff, ambulance workers and care home personnel who have been attacked by patients or service users.
-Injuries can be serious and often there is a psychological impact which can lead to depression and Post Traumatic Stress Disorder.
+Injuries can be serious and often there is a psychological impact which can lead to depression and post traumatic stress disorder (PTSD).

-Away from work John likes to go cycling and walking his dog.
+Outside of work, John likes to go cycling and walk his dog.

-A mental health support worker was required to restrain a service user on two occasions and suffered a painful injury as a consequence.
-On the second occasion John’s client could only release his grip on the patient after he was given an injection.
+- Represented a mental health support worker who was required to restrain a service user on two occasions and suffered a painful injury as a consequence, securing a five-figure settlement.

-In another case John secured a five figure settlement for a support worker who was injured while assisting a service user into a vehicle.
-John’s client damaged her toe and developed a painful condition.
-The medical picture was complicated but John negotiated the settlement ahead of a trial.
+- Secured a five-figure settlement for a support worker who was injured while assisting a service user into a vehicle.